janoma/sauce4zwift/README.md

 For all the rest, here are the instructions in a *for dummies* mode.

-First, open the Terminal app.
+First, open the Terminal app (from `/Applications/Utilities/Terminal`).
 It can be intimidating the first time, but you'll just need to copy commands.

 ### 1. Install brew
 Copy this command, paste it in the terminal and press Enter to run it.
 It will